 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the reception year.
-At Pensans School our Foundation Stage is for children from 3 to 5 years.
-Children are able to join us part time in Foundation 1 (nursery) the term after they are 3, then they move up to a Foundation 2 room (reception) in the September before they turn 5.
+At Pensans School our Foundation Stage is for children from 2 to 5 years.
+Children are able to join us part time in the Caterpillars room the term after they are two.
+Then they move up to the Butterflies room when they are three (or developmentally ready).
+Finally they transition to the Bumblebees room for their Reception year.
 In partnership with parents and carers we enable the children to begin the process of becoming active learners for life.
 We endeavour to ensure that children "learn and develop well and kept healthy and safe."
 We aim to support children in their learning through "teaching and experiences that gives children the broad range of skills that provide the right foundation for good progress through school and in life."
 (Statutory Framework for the EYFS 2012)